mattcen/2024-11-three-django-apps-in-a-trenchcoat/script.md

 But we wanted to go bigger.

-I'm not Trekkie[^Trekkie], but Luke, who is, saw a values alignment between Scouts, and Star Trek's United Federation of Planets, and with Star Trek's comprehensive back-catalogue and world building, it's a rich universe to draw ideas from for theming scouting activities.
+I'm not Trekkie[^Trekkie], but Luke, who is, saw a values alignment between Scouts, and Star Trek's Starfleet organisation - with the exception of space flight, the virtue Venn Diagram is practically a circle.
+With Star Trek's comprehensive back-catalogue and world building, it's a rich universe to draw ideas from for theming Scouting activities.

 [^Trekkie]: Star Trek fan

-I give you [_Star Trek: Survival_](https://startreksurvival.tech/), "an _immersive_ adventure experience for all Scouting Members".
+To that end, we devliered two [_Star Trek: Survival_'s](https://startreksurvival.tech/), "an _immersive_ adventure experience for all Scouting Members".

 This was an incredibly ambitious idea.
-Scouts Victoria has several major events that are state-wide, and many smaller events targeting scouts of all ages, but to combine the two and have a major state-wide event with no age restriction was rarely done, and would need a lot of planning and a streamlined logistical execution.
+Scouts Victoria has several major events that are state-wide, and many smaller events targeting scouts of all ages.

+A typical Scouting event is age-group specific, which makes targeting program activities easy to facilitate within a targeted age.
+However, Scouts Australia has redesigned its program since we were youth members, and now facilitates a "One Program" concept of program delivery, meaning that program areas should be executed in a fashion that scales according to capability, rather than age.
+Just because a program is designed for older teenage Venturer Scouts, doesn't mean it can't be done by Joey Scouts (and sometimes done better!).
+There are exceptions;
+Cub Scouts don't drive like Rover Scouts, but the program can be adjusted to suit the needs of the inidividual - what could be more inclusive?

+Then comes the STEM program area.
+Anyone who has done anything with Tech and young people will appreciate the level of logistical planning that is required to support a tech program, and the amount of effort that goes into supporting young people is no small task either.
+Add into the effects of scale, and you're asking for trouble.
+Executing a major state-wide event with no age restriction is rarely done when the program focuses on Outdoor Adventure, let alone the chaos of technology activities.

 The idea was that we'd take over one of Scouts Victoria's largest scout camps, (Mafeking Rover Park, about 2 hours north-east of Melbourne), ask various Scouts